SPINE CHILLING MOMENTS

 KALADHUNGI FOREST WALK

 Kaladhungi forests present challenges to experience, and a walk through the jungles is about living the moment.
 At day break the next day, we stepped out to visit Corbett falls, passing by a few thick bushes walking through a narrow pathway and suddenly the scenario changed dramatically into tall trees.
 I instantly knew we went beyond the village periphery into the dense jungle.
+Dry leaves crackled and crunched under my feet.
 Now this is where the attacks normally happen if we are stalked, explains Mohan Pandey.
 The barking deers and chirping birds did convey some danger on our tracks.
 Suddenly something moved!
 Gasp!
 But a sense of some relief did creep in though, when told, that the wild animals retreat deep into the jungle by dawn, except near the water hole.
 We do spot a few deer tracks, and elephant droppings (interestingly serves as a forest manure) to suggest, there were movements around the place a few hours back.

 JHORA DANCE CELEBRATIONS

 Back in the village, an evening of Jhora dance celebrations, at the spacious front yard of Puran Joshi’s house, awaited me.
 The full moon provided an unforgettable ambience.
 To the beat of the Puran Joshi’s Hurka, the women in ceremonial attire sang the songs and moved in circular formation holding hands together, stepping forward and backward with a slight jump and also bending bodies with slight shoulder movement, a treat to watch while spreading moments of happiness all around.
 I could see a renewed joy on their faces when we asked them to do the dance once more.
 Part of their deep seated beliefs and traditions, I think this folk dance is culturally important in the Kumaoni lives, as a way to stay socially connected.